libretro/Lakka-LibreELEC/projects/L4T/devices/Switch/packages/switch-bootloader/assets/README_CONFIG.txt

  3: Enable serial logging on UART-C [Left Joycon Rail]
  4: Enable serial logging on USB

-[fbconsole=1]
+[fbconsole=9]
- 0: Enable kernel logging on built-in display.
+ 0: Enable kernel logging on built-in display, and disable splash screen
  1: Enable kernel logging on DP/HDMI/VGA.
  9: Or removed, disables kernel logging on any display.